Dynamically scale database resources with minimal downtime

 - For information about improving database performance by changing database code, see Find and apply performance recommendations.

 - For information about letting built-in database intelligence optimize your database, see Automatic tuning.

-- For information about Read Scale-out in the Azure SQL Database service, see how to use read-only replicas to load balance read-only query workloads.
+- For information about Read Scale-out in Azure SQL Database, see how to use read-only replicas to load balance read-only query workloads.

 - For information about a Database sharding, see Scaling out with Azure SQL Database.